 Persons appearing telephonically must have notary public present at their location to verify their identity unless there is an agreement of the parties to waive the requirement of the notary.

 For all other matters telephonic appearance may be agreed upon between the parties, with notice to the Magistrate of the agreement, or determined after motion and hearing.

 The cost of the telephonic appearance will not be borne by the Court.
 The parties shall utilize Court Call unless excused by the Magistrate.
 The parties shall arrange their telephonic Court Call appearance at least 3 days in advance of the hearing by calling 1-888-882-6878.

 An interpreter will not be provided by the Court for hearings before the Magistrate, except for in a Department of Revenue (DOR) proceeding.
 If an interpreter is needed for a party or a witness, it shall be the responsibility of the party needing same to provide a disinterested, qualified interpreter.
-A list of interpreters may be found on the circuit website https://www-.15thcircuit.com/services/interpreters.
+View a list of interpreters.